Sanssouci Park

-Sanssouci Park is a large park surrounding Sanssouci Palace in Potsdam, Germany, built under Frederick the Great in the mid-1700s.
+Sanssouci Park is a large park surrounding Sanssouci Palace in Potsdam, Germany, built under Frederick the Great in the mid-18th century.
 Following the terracing of the vineyard and the completion of the palace, the surroundings were included in the structure.
 A Baroque flower garden with lawns, flower beds, hedges and trees was created.
 In the hedge quarter 3,000 fruit trees were planted.
 The greenhouses of the numerous nurseries contained oranges, melons, peaches and bananas.
 The goddesses Flora and Pomona, who decorate the entrance obelisk at the eastern park exit, were placed there to highlight the connection of a flower, fruit and vegetable garden.
-Along with the Sanssouci Palace and other neaby palaces and parks, Sanssouci Park was inscribed on the UNESCO World Heritage List in 1990 for its unique architectural unity and testimony to 18th and 19th century landscaping in Europe.
+Along with the Sanssouci Palace and other nearby palaces and parks, Sanssouci Park was inscribed on the UNESCO World Heritage List in 1990 for its unique architectural unity and testimony to 18th and 19th century landscaping in Europe.

 Overview

 With the expansion of the site after the creation of more buildings, a 2.5 km long straight main avenue was built.
 It began in the east at the 1748 obelisk and over the years was extended all the way to the New Palace, which marks its end in the west.
 In 1764 the picture gallery was constructed, followed by the New Chambers in 1774.
 They flank the palace and open the alley up to rondels with the fountains, surrounded by marble statues.
 From there paths lead in a star pattern between tall hedges to further parts of the gardens.

 In his organisation of the park, Frederick continued what he had begun in Neuruppin and Rheinsberg.
 During his stay as Crown Prince in Neuruppin, where he was commander of a regiment from 1732 to 1735, he ordered that a flower, fruit and vegetable garden be laid out in the grounds of his abode.
 He already deviated here from the classical organisation of baroque gardens, which concerned themselves purely with the model represented by Versailles, by combining the beautiful and the useful.
 He also followed this principle in Rheinsberg.
 Apart from the transformation of the palace, which Frederick received as a present from his father Frederick William I in 1734, he ordered the establishment of fruit and vegetable garden areas enclosed by hedges.
 In addition the central avenue and a larger intersecting avenue did not lead directly to the palace, as was usual in French parks of the era, but took off from the south wing and at a right angle to the building.

 Frederick invested heavily in the fountain system of Sanssouci Park, as water features were a firm component of baroque gardens.
 But the Neptune Grotto, finished in 1757 in the eastern part of the park, was used just as little for its intended function as the fountain facilities.
 Atop the Ruinenberg, roughly six hundred metres away, was a water basin from which no water could arrive into the park and because of the "fountaineers"' lack of expertise the project failed.